 He returned to the Island in 1844 with his family, briefly spending time in Castle Rushen Debtors' Gaol, before presenting a 3,000 signature petition in London to improve the harbours on behalf of Manx fishermen.
 He later headed for the USA to further his career.

 However, Kennish's most outstanding achievement is, perhaps, reflected in his work to locate a route for what is now the Panama Canal.
 Undertaking seven complex surveys across hazardous territory, Kennish remains the only person to have successfully found a canal route without locks across the isthmus, and although un-adopted, his plan has been re-examined.

 Kennish died of pneumonia in 1862, but the complications of typhus prevented his burial for seven years, and although eventually laid to rest in New York, he lies in an unmarked grave in Green Wood Cemetery.

 But the William Kennish Memorial Trust, established on the Isle of Man, hopes to change this situation, inviting donations which will be used to provide an appropriate memorial stone as a fitting conclusion of his life.

 The trustees will need to raise in the region of £5,000/US$7,000 for the project, which will include shipment of the headstone to New York.
 A brief dedication ceremony will take place on the one hundred and fifty fifth anniversary of William Kennish's death on the 19 March, 2017 at Green Wood Cemetery.

-Further information about William Kennish can be found at http://www.william-kennish.com/, or by reading Bob Stimpson's book William Kennish -Manninagh Dooie - True Manxman.
+Further information about William Kennish can be found on The William Kennish website, or by reading Bob Stimpson's book William Kennish -Manninagh Dooie - True Manxman.